SheepDoctor/SheepDoctor.github.io/_pages/about.md

 - Depth estimation
 - Computer vision

+## Currently Working on 🛠
+- National Undergraduate Innovation and Entrepreneurship Project, with 10,000 RMB fundings by the government of China
+  - The goal of the project is to develop a 3D reconstruction system for fundus area of our body, which can be used for medical diagnosis and treatment planning.
+- Guangdong Province Climbing Plan, with 10,000 RMB fundings by the government of Guangdong Province, China
+  - The goal of this project is to develop a accurate depth estimation system for fundus area, and will be integrated into the 3D reconstruction system.

 ## Education 🎓
 - **Southern University of Science and Technology**, Shenzhen, China (09/2022 - now)
   - B.Eng. in *Computer Science and Technology*